 Oklaunion is a tiny town located in the state of Texas.
 With a population of 88 people and just one neighborhood, Oklaunion is the 1047th largest community in Texas.

-Oklaunion is a blue-collar town, with 47.06% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Oklaunion is generally considered to be a blue-collar town.
+47.06% of the Oklaunion workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Oklaunion is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Oklaunion who work in sales jobs (29.41%), office and administrative support (23.53%), and personal care services (0.00%).

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Oklaunion has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Oklaunion has few renters and college students.
 But the biggest reason it is quieter in Oklaunion than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Oklaunion may be for you.